openedx/edx-bootstrap/README.rst

     npm install edx-bootstrap

-Once installed, you can generate the `Sample pages`_:
+Once installed, you can generate the `sample pages`_:

     make samples